tlensk/Self-targetCRISPR/README.md

 The calculation of the number of spacers and the number of self-targeting spacers for a set of two "abstract" organisms is illustrated on __Fig.2__.

 ![Fig.2](/images/Stat_desc.png)
-__Fig.2.__ The calculation of spacers and self-targeting spacers for "abstract" organisms.
+__Fig.2.__ The calculation of the number of spacers and the number of self-targeting spacers for a toy set of organisms.

 Reference